The Best Manicotti Recipe

 Step Six: Prepare Pasta to be Filled with Cheese Mixture

-Place your pasta so you can fill them with the silicone pastry tube.
+Place your pasta so you can fill it with the silicone pastry tube.
 Fold back the silicone pastry bag and scoop some of the contents into the bag.

 Ready To Fill Manicotti

-Step Seven: Use Silicone Pastry Bag to Fill Manicotti Pasta
+Step Seven: Use a Silicone Pastry Bag to Fill Manicotti Pasta

-This silicone pastry bag doesn’t need a tip and is so easy to wash, I love it.
-It’s nice to have something to fill each Manicotti piece with ease.
+This silicone pastry bag doesn’t need a tip and is so easy to wash.
+I love it.
+It’s nice to have something to fill each Manicotti piece easily.

 Filling Manicotti

-Step Eight: Place Each Filled Manicotti Pasta in Dish – Then Cover with Sauce
+Step Eight: Place Each Filled Manicotti Pasta in the Dish – Cover with Sauce

-Continue filling all of the Manicotti noodles and place them in a single layer evenly in your dish.
-If you have some pasta left over just add it on top and cover it with the sauce.
+Continue filling all the Manicotti noodles and evenly placing them in a single layer in your dish.
+If you have some pasta left over, add it and cover it with the sauce.

 Manicotti Filled